 Staff telephoned some patients on the morning of their appointment to make sure they could get to the practice.
+In addition, staff would telephone patients following a complex treatment appointment to ensure they were ok.

 Timely access to services

 Patients could access care and treatment from the practice within an acceptable timescale for their needs.